panyland/panyland/README.md

 # 👋 Hi, I'm Paavo Nyländen

-I'm in my final year of graduate studies in biomedical engineering and passionate about health technology, human performance, and data-driven wellness.
+I'm in my final year of graduate studies in biomedical engineering, with a passion for health technology and data-driven approaches for enhancing well-being.

 ---